Congressional Research Service

 - Congressional Research Service Products: Taxpayers Should Have Easy Access

 - The Project on Government Oversight (POGO) issued a report in 2003 to promote easier public access to CRS publications.
+Excellent explanation of the time frame beginning in 1952 when the reports were not available to the general public.
 Background information about CRS is included.

 - Congressional Research Service (CRS) Reports